Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 `export SSM_AGENT_JAVA_OPT=<Your Parameters>`

 ## **Configure database**

-SSM currently supports MySQL and TiDB (release-1.0.0 version) as the backend to store metadata.
-TiDB is a distributed NewSQL database, which can provide good scalability and high availability for SSM.

-You just need to follow the guide in one of the two following options to configure database for SSM.

-###  Option 1.
-Use MySQL

 You need to install a MySQL instance first.
 Then open conf/druid.xml, configure how SSM can access MySQL DB.
 Basically filling out the jdbc url, username and password are enough.
 Please be noted that, security support will be enabled later.
 Here is an example for MySQL,